Overv/VulkanTutorial/en/10_Multisampling.md

 ![](/images/multisampling.png)

 Just like with mipmapping, the difference may not be apparent straight away.
-On a closer look you'll notice that the edges on the roof are not as jagged anymore and the whole image seems a bit smoother compared to the original.
+On a closer look you'll notice that the edges are not as jagged anymore and the whole image seems a bit smoother compared to the original.

 ![](/images/multisampling_comparison.png)